craftnote/api-doc/README.md

 #### Time Tracking Events
 - `trackedTime.created`: Triggered when a new time entry is created

+#### Schedule Events
+- `scheduleEntry.created`: Triggered when a new planning board schedule entry is created

 #### File Events
 - `file.created`: Triggered when a new file is uploaded